Lilikoi is truly the flavor of the tropics! It’s bold, sweet, and refreshing, making it the perfect fruit for creating a fantastic sorbet.

 - Place the container you plan on storing the finished sorbet in, into the freezer.
 This way, it is ice-cold when you add the finished sorbet to the container and won't melt the sorbet.

 - After the mixture has completely chilled, pour the mixture into an ice cream maker and follow the manufacturer's instructions.
 As a guide, I run my ice cream maker for 20-25 minutes.
-The sorbet should be thick but not watery.
+The sorbet should be thick and fluffy but not watery.